Exercise for depression

 - Publication Status: New search for studies and content updated (no change to conclusions)

 Randomised controlled trials in which exercise (defined according to American College of Sports Medicine criteria) was compared to standard treatment, no treatment or a placebo treatment, pharmacological treatment, psychological treatment or other active treatment in adults (aged 18 and over) with depression, as defined by trial authors.
 We included cluster trials and those that randomised individuals.
 We excluded trials of postnatal depression.

 Data collection and analysis

-For this update, two review authors extracted data on outcomes at the end of the trial.
-We used these data to calculate effect sizes for each trial using Hedges' g method and a standardised mean difference (SMD) for the overall pooled effect, using a random-effects model risk ratio for dichotomous data.
+Two review authors extracted data on primary and secondary outcomes at the end of the trial and end of follow-up (if available).
+We calculated effect sizes for each trial using Hedges' g method and a standardised mean difference (SMD) for the overall pooled effect, using a random-effects model risk ratio for dichotomous data.
 Where trials used a number of different tools to assess depression, we included the main outcome measure only in the meta-analysis.
 Where trials provided several 'doses' of exercise, we used data from the biggest 'dose' of exercise, and performed sensitivity analyses using the lower 'dose'.
 We performed subgroup analyses to explore the influence of method of diagnosis of depression (diagnostic interview or cut-off point on scale), intensity of exercise and the number of sessions of exercise on effect sizes.
 Two authors performed the 'Risk of bias' assessments.
 Our sensitivity analyses explored the influence of study quality on outcome.

 Plain language summary